okikio/inthistweet/README.md

 ![in-this-tweet dark logo](public/logo-full-dark.svg#gh-dark-mode-only)

 Quick and easy twitter image/video downloader.
-Enter a Tweet URL, click search, and download the image/videos in it.
+Enter a Tweet URL, click search, and download the image/videos in it to share, create a meme, and/or to store.

 [inthistweet.app](https://inthistweet.app)